stefanradev93/BayesFlow/JOSS/paper.md

 # Availability, Development, and Documentation

 `BayesFlow` is available through PyPI via `pip install bayesflow`, the development version is available via GitHub.
-GitHub Actions manage continuous integration through automated code testing.
+GitHub Actions manage continuous integration through automated code testing and documentation.
+The documentation is hosted at [www.bayesflow.org](https://bayesflow.org/).
 Currently, `BayesFlow` features seven tutorial notebooks.
 These notebooks showcase different aspects of the software, ranging from toy examples to applied modeling scenarios, and illustrating both posterior estimation and model comparison workflows.

 # Acknowledgments